stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-8.md

 You could use this process to clean related datasets.

-For example, data that you had collected over different time periods or data that was collected by different researchers (provided everyone uses the same column headings).
+For example, you could apply your changes to data that you had collected over different time periods or data that was collected by different researchers (provided everyone uses the same column headings).

 The data in this file was generated from a database, so the column headings are pretty much guaranteed to be the same.

-Page Break

-Save & export data from OpenRefine
+# Save & export data from OpenRefine

-Teaching: ? min
-Exercises: 0? min
+*Teaching:* 5 minutes

+*Exercises:* 10 minutes

-Objectives
+## Objectives

 In OpenRefine you can save or export the cleaned data or the entire project.
-This means you’re saving the data and all the information about the cleaning and data transformation steps you’ve done.
-Once you’ve saved a project, you can open it up again and be just where you stopped before.
+Exporting the project as a whole means you are saving the data and all the information about the cleaning and data transformation steps you have done.
+Once you have saved a project, you can open it up again and pick up where you left off.
+The options for saving or exporting are:

 Save